Preston-Landers/ZFS-Vault/README.md

 The "Vault" itself is a password-protected ZFS dataset, which can be stored on any accessible local drive.
 The vault is meant to store ZFS keys only.
-Although it is possible to store additional files there, it's recommended not to, and to allow the default behavior (TODO) of closing the vault when the unlock script is finished.
+Although it is possible to store additional files there, it's recommended not to, and to allow the default behavior of closing the vault when the unlock script is finished.
 The vault will take up minimal space on the disk.

 - This solution is designed to be non-invasive and easily reversible.